 Supporting Evidence 2.1 The Council will set out a clear statement of the roles and responsibilities of Executive Members, other Members and Council Officers in its Constitution.
 Constitution Member/Officer Protocol The scheme of delegation within the Constitution will make clear what matters are reserved for collective decision-making by full Council.
 2.2 A Member/Officer protocol will be used to aid effective communication between Officers and Members and to clarify their respective roles and appropriate ways of working.
 2.3 The Council's Chief Executive is its Head of Paid Service responsible and accountable to the authority for its operational management.
-Constitution Job Descriptions for the The Director of Resources is the Council's Chief Financial Officer and S151 Officer, responsible to the authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of Chief Executive, Director of Resources and Monitoring Officer Schedule on the Role of internal financial control.
-The Head of Legal Services is the Council's Monitoring Officer, responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied the Chief Financial Officer with.
-2.4 The Council will ensure that these Statutory Officers have the skills, resources and support necessary to perform effectively in their roles Portfolio Plans and that these roles are properly understood throughout the Council.
-Performance Reviews Professional Qualifications and training 2.5 The Council's Civic Affairs Committee will be responsible for Terms of Reference of constitutional issues and will ensure that the constitution is monitored and updated when required.
-Civic Affairs Committee 2.6 The Council will use an Independent Remuneration Panel to give advice on payments for Members and consider their advice when setting the Members' Allowance Scheme.
+Constitution Job Descriptions for the The Head of Finance is the Council's Chief Financial Officer and S151 Officer, responsible to the authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control.
+Chief Executive, Head of Finance and Monitoring Officer Schedule on the Role of the Chief Financial Officer

+The Head of Legal Services is the Council's Monitoring Officer, responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with.
+2.4 The Council will ensure that these Statutory Officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Council.
+Portfolio Plans Performance Reviews Professional Qualifications and 2.5 The Council's Civic Affairs Committee will be responsible for constitutional issues and will ensure that the constitution is monitored and updated when required. training Terms of Reference of Civic Affairs Committee 2.6 The Council will use an Independent Remuneration Panel to give advice on payments for Members and consider their advice when setting the Members' Allowance Scheme.
 Independent Remuneration Panel Terms of Reference The Panel will operate in an open and transparent manner, making their agendas, reports and minutes available to the public.
-Independent Remuneration Panel The Members' Allowance Scheme will also be made available to the public and on the Council's website and the scheme will be reviewed agendas, reports and minutes annually.
-Members' Allowance Scheme Pay Policy Statement 2.7 When working in partnerships the Council will ensure that Members are clear about their roles and responsibilities, both individually and Partnership Terms of collectively, in relation to the partnerships and to the Council.
-Reference It will also ensure that there is clarity about the legal status of each partnership and that all representatives in the partnership have clarity about their powers to bind their own organisation to partnership decisions.
-The Council will operate in accordance with principles of partnership working agreed with our key partner organisations.
+The Members' Allowance Scheme will also be made available to the Independent Remuneration Panel agendas, reports and public and on the Council's website and the scheme will be reviewed annually. minutes Members' Allowance Scheme Pay Policy Statement

+2.7 When working in partnerships the Council will ensure that Members are clear about their roles and responsibilities, both individually and collectively, in relation to the partnerships and to the Council.
+It will also ensure that there is clarity about the legal status of each partnership and that all representatives in the partnership have clarity about their powers to bind their own organisation to partnership decisions.
+Working The Council will operate in accordance with principles of partnership working agreed with our key partner organisations.

-Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour
+3 Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour